cat banner used in flea page

 An actively grooming cat can reduce the adult flea population it carries by 50%.
 Go Kitty!

 Younger cats are more likely to have larger flea loads than older cats.
-Its not clear if the older can has a acquired resistance OR if their grooming habits are better.
+It's not clear if the older can has a acquired resistance OR if their grooming habits are better.

 Older or weak and sick animals are not so good at grooming and can have more fleas.

-The down side of grooming and eating lots of fleas is that if the fleas are infected with tapeworms then the cats gets infected with tapeworm.
+The down side of grooming and eating lots of fleas is that if the fleas are sometimes infected with tapeworms then the cats gets infected with tapeworm.

 Effect on Host